quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of the QUIC working group drafts as well as to changes under discussion, via issues and pull requests in GitHub current as of the time of writing.

-## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Features of the QUIC Wire Image {#sec-wire-image}

 In this section, we discusses those aspects of the QUIC transport protocol that